Trickhish/Website-Block-Designer/README.md

 ### Development Tips
 - Start with a single page and expand
 - Use the theme system for consistent colors
-- Test responsive design on multiple devices
+- Test responsive design on multiple devices and orientations
 - Validate forms before submission
 - Use the smart link detection for internal navigation
+- Design mobile-first, then enhance for desktop
+- Keep touch targets at least 44px for mobile usability
+- Test the burger menu functionality on actual mobile devices
+- Ensure all content is accessible on small screens

 ## Troubleshooting